-The large count in the Perth-Peel Coastal Plain over the past three years indicates that previous surveys missed large roosts, or that birds are concentrating in fewer roosts
+The large count in the Perth-Peel Coastal Plain over the past four years indicates that previous surveys missed large roosts, or that birds are concentrating in fewer roosts

-Each successive GCC has recruited more volunteers and the number of roosts surveyed has risen correspondingly.
+Volunteer effort has been consistently high since 2016 and the number of roosts surveyed has risen correspondingly.
 In contrast, more roosting habitat is lost each year and it is possible that the birds may become more concentrated into fewer roosts.
-This is particularly relevant to Carnaby's Black-Cockatoo utilising the Gnangara pine plantation, which is currently being cleared at about 1,000ha per year, with four confirmed roosts in the Gnangara plantation cleared since 2015.
+This is particularly relevant to Carnaby's Black-Cockatoo utilising the Gnangara pine plantation, which is currently being cleared at about 1,000ha per year, with five confirmed roosts in the Gnangara plantation cleared since 2015.
 This clearing may have contributed to the congregation of birds at the 'mega roost' (GINYEAR003).
 This roost is in one the few remaining large contiguous areas of uncleared pines.
 In summary, as more habitat is lost and more volunteers are conducting surveys, the likelihood of overlooking large roosts is decreasing.